UK & Ireland3-minute read

 What: Brigade Bar and Kitchen Where: London

-The Brigade Bar might have been closed during lockdown, but that doesn’t mean it stopped working.
+The Brigade Bar might have been closed during the first lockdown, but that doesn’t mean it stopped working.
 The four-month freeze saw the ‘good food, doing good’ team prepare and supply more than 3,500 meals for vulnerable Londoners and release a charity cookbook, Feast with Purpose, featuring dishes from a host of star chefs.
-Now reopened to the public, the restaurant’s ethos is even more at the fore, with new pared-down (but still seriously appealing) biweekly menus that draw on UK producers and sustainable, direct-from-source suppliers for both food and beverages.
+And the restaurant’s ethos is now even more at the fore, with new pared-down (but still seriously appealing) biweekly menus that draw on UK producers and sustainable, direct-from-source suppliers for both food and beverages.

 Visit The Packet Inn